-Join the Natural History Society of Northumbria today to support nature in the northeast of England, visit Gosforth Park Nature Reserve and learn about the natural world.
-It costs less than 65p a week.
+Join the Natural History Society of Northumbria today to support nature in North East England, visit Gosforth Nature Reserve and learn about the natural world.
+Full membership costs only 75p per week.

-Whether you are a beginner, enthusiast, expert or academic we have something to offer you.
+Whether you are a beginner, enthusiast, expert or academic NHSN have something to offer you.

-On this page you can find out how much it costs, what the benefits are and you can join online or download a form and post it.
+On this page, you can find out how much NHSN membership costs, discover the benefits and join, either online or by post.

 £33 per year